cc-lam/blip/README.md

 ## usage

 Current usage of the API is fairly straightforward.
-Check test/test.js until I've had a chance to write the documentation (as the API is still a bit fluid right now as I work out design issues).

-## todo

-* command-line binary
+Check test/test.js and doc/api.md for more information.